madprime/madprime.github.io/_posts/2019-10-17-personal-data-and-the-threat-of-social-media.md

 ---
 layout: post-fellow
 title: >
-    What if the problem isn't personal data
+    Personal data & the threat of social media
-date:   2019-10-18 10:00:00 PDT
+date:   2019-10-17 16:00:00 PDT
 ---

 "[The Great Hack](https://www.netflix.com/title/80117542)" & the work of Carole Cadwalladr & Paul-Olivier Dehaye exposes the profoundly troubling reality that democracy is under assault – throughout the Western world – via the instruments of social media managed by tech giants, especially Facebook.
 I watched the documentary at [MyData 2019](https://mydata2019.org/) a couple weeks ago.

+I'm sharing these thoughts now, all the more cogent in light of Mark Zuckerberg's [disingenuous defense of "free speech"](https://www.nytimes.com/2019/10/17/business/zuckerberg-facebook-free-speech.html), signalling Facebook's continued failure to face this threat to democracy.

 ## "Is personal data the real problem?"

+The documentary emphasizes Facebook's access and use of personal data, but is that the real problem?

 After the movie screening, Carole and Paul were joined by Jessikka Aro to discuss as a panel.
 I asked the panel this after the movie: what if the problem isn't personal data?
 Google hoards personal data, but is it the same threat to democracy?

-The movie emphasizes Facebook's access and use of personal data, but I think this might be a distraction.
+I think the argument for "privacy" is a distraction.
 I don't mean that personal data isn't part of the problem, but rather: it is vitally important that the correct problem be solved.
 This is destroying our democracy.
 It already has.

 I wrote my thoughts up shortly afterward, and I'm sharing them here, because I think it's important we correctly understand the problem.

-### Technology that is demonic.

-After watching this movie, and knowing this general area for years, I think there may be a different conclusion.
-I don't think this is about the personal data.
-I think "social media" is a technology that has the power to unite humanity – and the power to destroy democracy.

-This is a sentiment that comes from my experience as an engineer, scientist, and technologist.
+### A bit of reflection.

+My reaction also comes from my experience in tech, where I've come to witness the two-edged nature of dramatic advances.
 The moment where we realize we have created a monster.

-I've experienced those moments – at least once.
-I was in a room when Kevin Esvelt – who develops DNA-editing technology – told us, "This is private, and I need your help to think about it."
+I used to work in biotech, in a lead research lab.
+I was in a room when Kevin Esvelt, who develops DNA-editing technology, told us, "This is private, and I need your help to think about it."
+He then showed us how his technology could eradicate malaria – and how it could also accidentally destroy an entire species.

-This movie left me with the same, terrible sense of duality I had that day as I learned how one could accidentally destroy an entire species.

-Technology is a two-edged sword, its creations can be godlike or demonic.
+This movie left me with the same, terrible sense of duality I had that day.
+Major innovations can be a two-edged sword, it cuts in both directions – its results can be godlike and demonic.
+I think "social media" is one such invention.

 ## What if...